 Non-economic damages do not have a specific monetary value attached to them.
 This could include pain and suffering, emotional distress, and loss of enjoyment of life.

 Punitive damages may also be available in rare cases.
-Punitive damages are designed to punish the at-fault driver for their actions and deter others from engaging in similar conduct.
+Punitive damages are designed to punish the at-fault driver for their egregious actions and deter others from engaging in similar conduct, such as driving while impaired.

 Filing Wrongful Death Claims After a Fatal T-Bone Accident